Self-Hosted Docker Installation Guide

 6. Connect Claude via MCP.

-SERVER_URL must match how clients reach the portal.
-Agents derive their WebSocket URL from this value, so it must be the exact address reachable from agent machines.
+Double-check SERVER_URL before registering.
+Agents derive their WebSocket URL from it, so it must be the exact address reachable from agent machines.
+See the SERVER_URL reference for proxy / no-proxy guidance.

 For detailed instructions on all portal features, see the Portal Documentation.